Eun-stack/Portfolio/README.md

   - [공식 홈페이지] (https://supabase.com/)

-This project includes components licensed under the Apache License, Version 2.0.
+These projects include components licensed under the Apache License, Version 2.0.
 Each such component may have its own copyright and NOTICE file.
 Where required, original NOTICE content is retained in accordance with the license terms.

-- Uses official NOS RSS feeds only (no HTML crawling).
-- Shows short previews (<=3 sentences / 500 chars) with source links.
-- CSV export contains only title, URL, and extracted keywords.
-- All article copyrights remain with NOS.